Giving Back

 Over the years Sam had mild tics to the outside world, but tics aren’t always seen by the average person.
 He worked hard in the classroom to keep his tics hidden and found that sometimes the OCD that came with the Tourette Syndrome helped him on the sports field – where he learned to use both sides of his body evenly much faster than most kids his age.

-By middle school most of his obvious outward tics were minimal.
-He continued to deal with the OCD component of Tourette, but not the hand washing and overzealous cleaning kind of OCD that people like to think all people with OCD struggle with.
-In high school the tics and OCD increased and after a harder year with it, he decided to become a Tourette Syndrome Ambassador and although his outward tics are again minimal he now teaches about Tourette Syndrome in an effort to increase awareness and to let people know that even though there is a wide range of symptoms for people with Tourette Syndrome, they’re still just every day normal kids, like him.
-He loves playing basketball, hanging out with his siblings and friends, reading books, and personal fitness – just like other kids his age.
+He teaches about Tourette Syndrome in an effort to increase awareness and to let people know that even though there is a wide range of symptoms for people with Tourette Syndrome, they’re still just every day normal people, like him.
+He wants younger kids with Tourette Syndrome to know there is hope and that they can have people to look up to with Tourette.
+He loves playing basketball, hanging out with his siblings and friends, reading books, and personal fitness.
+He has many hopes and dreams for his future.
 He is also a Tourette Syndrome Camp USA counselor.